DaniMori/pid-pec-iad/README.md

 # Usage

-The main files of this repository are the two files that make up the Shiny app, [“ui.R”](ui.R) for the interface, and [“server.R”](server.R) for the server logic.
+The main purpose of this repository is to create a Shiny app that generates the personalized synthetic dataset for each student enrolled in the course.
+In order to do this, we must configure first the Shiny app; then we can run it locally to test its functionality, and finally deploy it to [shinyapps.io](https://www.shinyapps.io/) so that students can access it.

 ## Configuration

 Before trying to run it, the Google Spreadsheets connection must be set up.
-Follow the instructions in document [“Google Spreadsheets connection instructions”](doc/gs.instructions.qmd) to do this.
+Follow the instructions in document [“Google Spreadsheets connection instructions”](doc/gs_instructions.qmd) to do this.

 ## Running the app

-The Shiny app can be run locally in Rstudio from any of these two files;
-when they are open in the text editor, the “Source” button that appears in the upper toolbar for scripts and computable documents turns into a “Run App” button.
-Clicking on this button starts the app and opens it in the viewer pane or a new window.
-To make sure the complete functionality of the app is working, it is better to run it in a new window (click on the right-side down arrow and select “Run in Window”, then click on “Run App”).
+The Shiny app can be run locally in Rstudio from any of the two files that make up the Shiny app: [“ui.R”](ui.R) for the interface, and [“server.R”](server.R) for the server logic.
+When any of the two is active in the text editor, the “Source” button that appears in the upper toolbar for scripts and computable documents turns into a “Run App” button.
+To make sure the complete functionality of the app is working, it is better to run it in a new window.
+Instead of just clicking on this button, click on the right-side down arrow and make sure the options “Run in Window”, instead of “Run in Vewer Pane”, is selected; then click on “Run App”.

 ## Deploying the app to [shinyapps.io](https://www.shinyapps.io/)